 (a) Pump houses and associated pipe work.

-(b) All pathways, parts of bridges which lie outside the margins of water hazards, internal fences, course markers and course furniture not out of bounds, including inspection chambers.
+(b) All pathways, parts of bridges which lie outside the margins of penalty areas, internal fences, course markers and course furniture not out of bounds, including inspection chambers.

 (c) All drainage cuts and flower beds.